Choosing the Best Dropship Software

 The same software used to support these processes just won’t cut it for distributed fulfillment workflows.
 Traditional retail software isn’t built for the complex challenges modern ecommerce retailers face such as:

-• Existing software solutions that are not centrally connected: Multi-channel retail demands seamless connectivity.
-If your software isn’t synced up as well, you’re putting the retail experience at risk.
+- Existing software solutions that are not centrally connected: Multi-channel retail demands seamless connectivity.
+If your dropshipping software for suppliers isn’t synced up as well, you’re putting the retail experience at risk.
 DOM seamlessly brings all of your processes together.

 The difference in processes: